-The Fan contact operates during first and / or second stage heating when both of the following settings are made.
+The Fan 1 contact operates during first and / or second stage heating when both of the following settings are made.

-- Fan Mode must be set to 2. and - H1 and / or H2 terminal unit must be set to either Coil or Furnace.
+- Fan Mode must be set to either 2, 3 or 5. and - H1 and / or H2 terminal unit must be set to either Coil or Furnace.